CONTACT US

 worker – load in a web worker

-This is the latest feature of web development, scripts utilizing the worker strategy are executed in a web worker using Partytown.
+This is the latest feature of web development.
+Scripts utilizing the worker strategy are executed in a web worker using Partytown.

 This allows us to offload the work from the main thread to a background one.
 One of the most common issues reported by Lighthouse is high main thread load, Partytown is a promising solution for that.

-However it is still an experimental feature since the library itself is still in beta, that doesn’t mean we shouldn’t use it, but we have to be cautious.
+However it is still an experimental feature since the library itself is still in beta.
+That doesn’t mean we shouldn’t use it, but we have to be cautious.
 I have successfully used it with Google Tag Manager and some cookie consent managers.

 The problem with such a solution is that we’re always loading all of our sections into our bundle even though our page may only use a couple of them.